Kub3rn3tesofficial/community/contributors/devel/sig-architecture/feature-gates.md

 users to take action, but such feature gates will eventually set `LockToDefault` to `true` and then be retired, like normal.

-[After at least three releases post-GA/deprecation and locked to default](https://kubernetes.io/docs/reference/using-api/deprecation-policy/#deprecation), feature gates should be removed.
+[After at least three releases where a feature has been locked to the default value, feature gates should be removedpost-GA/deprecation and locked to default](https://kubernetes.io/docs/reference/using-api/deprecation-policy/#deprecation), feature gates should be removed.
 We use three releases because it corresponds to roughly one year in the Kubernetes development cycle which is our [support period](https://kubernetes.io/releases/patch-releases/#support-period).

+To achieve our [compatibility version](#compatibility-versions) promise, all references to the feature gate must be kept for a minimum of three releases after the gate has been locked to the default value.
+The gate, all references to it, and all gated logic may be removed after those three releases.
+For example, if a gate was `LockToDefault: true` in kubernetes version `X`, it may be removed in version `X+3` (which must be compatible with `X+2`, `X+1`, and `X`, all of which were also locked).

 Typically, we add a comment in
 [the code](https://github.com/kubernetes/kubernetes/blob/master/pkg/features/kube_features.go)
 such as: `// remove in 1.23` to signal when we plan to remove the feature gate.
 We provide this grace period to give users time to stop referencing "finished" gates.
 If a feature gate is removed and a user has forgotten to drop the reference to it (e.g. in the CLI flags of `kube-apiserver`), then they will see a hard failure.

-All references to the feature gate must be kept for a minimum of three releases after a features goes GA and `LockToDefault` is set to `true`.
-Keeping the feature gate and references also allows [compatibility version](https://github.com/kubernetes/enhancements/blob/master/keps/sig-architecture/4330-compatibility-versions) to be used to emulate previous versions up to a maximum of n-3 before the current version.
-References to the feature gate along with the gate itself may be removed three releases after GA.

 #### Disablement Tests